atticedit/jukebox-jury/doc/user_stories.md

 ##### Acceptance Criteria

-* Prints a report of artists sorted by how many of their songs I marked as being good for concentration
+* Prints a report of artists sorted by how many of the artist's songs I marked as being good for concentration
-* Ignores artists with no matching songs
+* Ignores artists that have no songs I can concentrate to
-* Limits printing to the 50 artists with the most matching songs
+* Limits printing to the 20 artists with the most songs I can concentrate to

+---

+### Story 5

+As a music fanatic who also needs to get things done, I want to view a report on genres in my collection in order to see which are best to listen to while concentrating.

+##### Usage

+    ruby jury.rb stats "Genre"

+##### Acceptance Criteria

+* Prints a report of genres sorted by how many songs in the genre I marked as being good for concentration
+* Ignores genres that have no songs I can concentrate to
+* Limits printing to the 20 genres with the most songs I can concentrate to

+---

+### Story 6

+As a music fanatic who also needs to get things done, I want to view a report on songs I've listened to in order to see what combinations of genres and intensity levels allow me to concentrate best.

+##### Usage

+    ruby jury.rb stats "Overview"

+##### Acceptance Criteria

+* Prints a report of combinations of genres and intensities, sorted by how many songs with that combination I marked as being good for concentration
+* Ignores genre/intensity level combinations that have no songs I can concentrate to